TheVic489/TheVic489/README.md

 ## Welcome
-Hello there, I'm @TheVic489, a junior web developer who is interested in web development and currently learning machine learning.
+Hello there, I'm @TheVic489, a junior web developer who is interested in web development and currently learning machine learning and Vue.js.
 Here's a brief introduction to my skills and interests.

 ### Skills:
 - HTML